bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

 If the time series $y_t$ is suspected to have deterministic components as well, testing becomes more complicated.
-The traditional one-step procedure adds the relevant deterministic components directly in \eqref{adf_dc0}.
-However, this may easily lead to confusion on which components to include, as under the null of a unit root, the coefficient of the linear trend cancels out.
-This has led many to erroneously perform tests including an intercept only, or to perform joint tests on $\gamma$ and the coefficient of the linear trend \citep[as suggested by][]{dickey1981likelihood}, which, although correct, is unnecessary and complicates the development of a coherent framework.
-This one-step procedure is implemented in most \pkg{R} packages, see Table \ref{ADFoverview}.

-Instead, \pkg{bootUR} follows the two-step approach implemented by most modern unit root tests, such as the bootstrap tests considered in Section \ref{sec:boot}.
+The traditional one-step procedure adds the relevant deterministic components directly in Equation~\ref{adf_dc0}.
+However, the one-step detrending does not lend itself to be extended to other forms of detrending such as the popular generalized least squares (GLS) or quasi-differencing (QD) framework \citep{ERS96} discussed later.
+Most contemporaneous literature \citep[see e.g.,][]{ChangPark02,HLT09} therefore considers a two-step approach.
 Here, a first stage regression is run of $y_t$ on the deterministic components $d_t$, and in the second stage the ADF regression

 is run on the residuals of the first stage regression, $y_t^d = y_t - \hat{\beta}^\top d_t$, commonly referred to as the detrended time series.
-The two-step procedure has the advantage that it disconnects the deterministic trend from the stochastic trend, which makes it easier to interpret.
-This procedure is implemented in the \fct{boot\_df} function of the \pkg{bootUR} package, see Table \ref{ADFoverview}.
+When estimated by ordinary least squares (OLS), the one-step and two-step detrending are generally used interchangeably and will give very similar results.\footnote{Although they are not equal, and may even have different limit behavior, \cite[cf.][Remark 5]{HLT09}.} For the traditional \fct{adf} test, \pkg{bootUR} offers the user the choice to implement one-step as an alternative to the default two-step detrending.
+This option is mainly provided to allow replicability of results obtained through other software or textbook examples.
+The two-step procedure is implemented for all bootstrap unit root tests in the \pkg{bootUR} package, including the \fct{boot\_adf} function for single time series.